StatsD: What is it and how to monitor it

 To understand how StatsD works, it is important to get to grips with the steps involved in its functioning.
 These steps have been underlined in the points below:

-• The client library of the daemon would subsequently send each and every call to the StatsD server through the UDP datagram.
-UDP is a non-connected protocol where the datagram’s recipient does not send any kind of acknowledgement to the sender, and therefore there is no need for the library to block the messages as it would with HTTP or TCP-based protocols while submitting data.
+• The client library of the daemon would subsequently send every call to the StatsD server through the UDP datagram.
+UDP is a non-connected protocol where the datagram’s recipient does not send any kind of acknowledgment to the sender, and therefore there is no need for the library to block the messages as it would with HTTP or TCP-based protocols while submitting data.
 There is also no need for the library to buffer data between calls, making the process quite simple.

 • After this, the daemon listens to UDP traffic from all of the app libraries, aggregates data over time, and “flushes” it at required intervals to the backend selected by the developer.
 Based on the backend used, the protocol used between the StatsD daemon and the backend can vary.
 The majority of the backend is HTTP-based.